Scorpion spider crab: Description

 They are usually seen covered with sponge which they apply themselves.
 The carapace of a fully grown male is roughly 30 mm long and slightly narrower than it is long.

-I. dorsettensis resembles the closely related species Inachus phalangium, but has more prominent spines on the carapace.
+Inachus dorsettensis resembles the closely related species Inachus phalangium, but has more prominent spines on the carapace.
 They molt, with the intermolting period being shorter the warmer the water they reside in is.

+Distribution

+Scorpion spider crab is found along the east coast of the Atlantic Ocean from Norway to South Africa, and also in the Mediterranean Sea.